likelimulu/matrix-calculation-sort/README.md

 # matrix-calculation-sort
-This algorithm does matrix calculation to sort instead of doing individual comparisons.
+This sort algorithm does matrix calculation to sort list instead of doing individual comparisons.

 There is still much room for improving the algorithm.